England

 I loved the parallel lines in the very green photo, from the grass line to the horizon line separating the sea from the sky.
 The bridges were beautiful and I loved this panorama view with those birds flying almost parallel to the bridge.

-I really liked this green land with its tiny greenhouses.
+I really enjoyed walking in this green park with its tiny greenhouses and well designed pedestrian.

 Leave a Reply